jaredpalmer/tsdx/templates/basic/README.md

 ## Optimizations

-Please see the main `tsdx` [optimizations docs](https://github.com/palmerhq/tsdx#optimizations).
+Please see the main `dts` [optimizations docs](https://github.com/weiran-zsd/dts-cli#optimizations).
 In particular, know that you can take advantage of development-only optimizations:

 ```js
 // ./types/index.d.ts